-Report: DODIG-2015-106, Independent Auditor's Report on Agreed-Upon Procedures for DoD Compliance With Service Contract Inventory Compilation and Certification Requirements for FY 2013, 4/15/2015
+Report: DODIG-2015-106, Independent Auditor's Report on Agreed-Upon Procedures for DoD Compliance With Service Contract Inventory Compilation and Certification Requirements for FY 2013, 4/15/2015 clarifying guidance is still ongoing.

 Description of Action: Issue clarifying guidance related to the inventory of contracts for services certification letters.